Alexander Buchanan (stockman): Career

-On 3 June 1839, two months after arriving in Adelaide, Alexander boarded the Resource, bound for Sydney.
-He was part of a company of eight young men, consisting of William Sharples, Alexander Buchanan, James Turner, R.P.
-Cunningham, Edward Spicer, a Mr. Coutts, a Mr. Deas, and a Mr. Edgar.
+On 3 June 1839, two months after arriving in Adelaide, Buchanan boarded the Resource, bound for Sydney.
+He was part of a company of eight young men, consisting of William Sharples, Alexander Buchanan, James Turner, R. P. Cunningham, Edward Spicer, a Mr Coutts, a Mr Deas, and a Mr Edgar.

 The young men, Buchanan included, sought to purchase sheep in New South Wales and walk them overland to South Australia as a speculation.
 The number of sheep obtained numbered around 13,000.
 To improve the viability of the endeavour, the young men also drove a flock of sheep, numbering 5,000, on behalf of Frederick Dutton, taking the total flock to 18,000.

-The group departed Sydney on 11 July 1839.
-They reached Liverpool the following day - which Buchanan described as a 'very nice little village' - and Campbelltown on 13 July.
+The group left Sydney on 11 July 1839.
+They reached Liverpool - which Buchanan described as a 'very nice little village' - the following day, and Campbelltown on 13 July.
 Berrima was reached on 16 July, Goulburn on 19 July, and Yass on 26 July.

 Near Yass, the party came upon the Murrumbidgee River, which remained a constant water source.
 The sheep crossed the Lachlan River on 15 October, before deviating northward.
 Buchanan missed the meeting of the Murrumbidgee and Murray rivers, instead joining the Murray near its intersection with the Darling River in early November.
 The sheep and men passed Lake Victoria on 23 November and Lake Bonney nearly a week later.

-On 9 December 1839, Buchanan departed from the main group to ride ahead.
+On 9 December 1839, Buchanan left the main group to ride ahead.
 He encountered a surveying team that had departed Adelaide only ten days prior.
 The surveyors explained Governor George Gawler and Captain Charles Sturt were sailing upriver from Lake Alexandrina.
 Buchanan changed course to meet them.
 After meeting them, he relayed information regarding conditions upstream, particularly the behaviour of Aboriginals, and provided them with some provisions.

 Buchanan rode to a squatting station formerly occupied by Edward John Eyre.
 The site is described as being in the River Light Valley; possibly where modern-day Anlaby sits.
-Alexander referred to the area as a 'gentleman's park...fine plains and thinly studded with trees.'
+Buchanan referred to the area as a 'gentleman's park...fine plains and thinly studded with trees.'
 He said it was exceedingly better than Kilkerran Park (a possible reference to Kilkerran House in Ayrshire) and Eaton Hall, the residence of the Earl of Grosvenor.

 Buchanan engaged in other ventures for two years before entering Frederick Dutton's employ at Anlaby in 1842.
 His work consisted of managing the sales of sheep, shearing, and overseeing the shepherds responsible for looking after Dutton's growing flocks.

-Frederick Dutton departed for England in 1853, leaving the management of Anlaby Station to Alexander.
-Under his watch, Buchanan improved sheep husbandry, breeding, and the condition of the land; efforts which were lauded by colonists near and far.
+Frederick Dutton left for England in 1853, leaving the management of Anlaby Station to Buchanan.
+He improved sheep husbandry, breeding, and the condition of the land; efforts which were lauded by other colonists.

 On 5 July 1858, Buchanan was appointed Justice of the Peace by command of the Governor of South Australia, Sir Richard Graves McDonnell.
 His appointment obliged him to serve as Magistrate at the Kapunda Police Court during the Rainbird Murders hearings in March 1861.